 Want to hear more from Tracy Phillips?
 Follow her and the Discover Policing team on Twitter, Facebook, and on the Inside Discover Policing blog.
 You can also network with other police recruitment professionals in the Law Enforcement Recruitment LinkedIn group.

-Lieutenant Chris Hsiung is assigned to Special Operations and is the social media manager in charge of strategy, community engagement, and growth through the police department social media channels.
-Chris has been serving the Mountain View community for over 18 years and has held a variety of assignments within MVPD.
+Captain Chris Hsiung commands the Field Operations Division at the Mountain View Police Department in California.
+Through the department Community Action and Information Unit (CAIU), he manages strategy, community engagement, and growth through the police department social media channels.
+Chris has been serving the Mountain View community for over 19 years and has held a variety of assignments within MVPD.
 These include detective assignments in Property Crimes, Person Crimes, and High Tech Crimes as well as collateral assignments on SWAT and the Field Evidence Team.
+He also serves on the planning committee for the Bay Area Law Enforcement Social Media Group (BALESMG).
 You can follow him on Twitter @chMtnViewPD.

-Lynn has been the Communications Director and Public Information Officer for the Boise Police Department since October, 2003.
+Lynn is the Communications Director and Public Information Officer for the Boise Police Department and has served in that role since October, 2003.
 Lynn also serves at the PIO for the Boise Fire Department.
-Lynn often acts as media spokesperson, and advises officers from patrol to command staff on effective media and communications strategies.
+Lynn authors and manages the social media outreach for Boise Police and often acts as media spokesperson.
+She advises officers from patrol to command staff on media and public communications skills.
 Lynn joined the Boise Police Department after 17 years as a television reporter, producer, anchor, and news director.
-Lynn is a certified media relations and communications instructor from the Idaho POST Academy.
-She regularly instructs new officers at the Boise Police Academy and has given media relations and communications instruction to dozens of federal, state, and local emergency responder agencies.
-Follow Lynn on Twitter @BoisePD.
+Lynn regularly instructs new officers at the Boise Police Academy and has given media and public communications presentations to dozens of federal, state, and local emergency responder agencies.
+Follow Lynn and Boise Police on Twitter @BoisePD.

 Mark Economou is the Public Information Officer for the Boca Raton Police Department in Boca Raton, Florida.
 His media and public relations background spans nearly 20 years.
 Spending nearly 15 years in radio and television news, Economou held many positions from assignment editor, reporter, anchor, and executive editor.
 After that, he served as the Director of Media Relations for Cote & D'Ambrosio, a Public Relations, Marketing and Advertising firm in Wickford, RI.
 He then served as head of Media Relations for Citizens Bank of Rhode Island, the 9th largest bank in the United States.
 Follow Mark on Twitter @BocaPolice.